11 Benefits of Conversion Rate Optimization and Best Practices

 If people are already visiting your website, you want them to convert.
 Use tools like Hello Bar, Crazy Egg, and Google Analytics to anticipate what they’ll do when they arrive.

-My business partner, Neil Patel, has written hundreds of thousands of words about search engine optimization, or SEO.
+Our business partner, Neil Patel, has written hundreds of thousands of words about search engine optimization, or SEO.
 Why?
 Because it’s one of the most critical factors for businesses today.

 If people can’t find you via search engines, how can they buy your products or services?
 You need to focus on primary keywords and optimizing every page of your site so you appear higher in the search engine results pages.